NixOS/nix/doc/manual/source/store/drv.md

 ### Encoding {#deriving-path-encoding}

-The encoding is adjusted in a very simplest way, merely displaying the same
+The encoding is adjusted in the natural way, encoding the `drv` field recursively using the same deriving path encoding.
+The result of this is that it is possible to have a chain of `^<output-name>` at the end of the final string, as opposed to just a single one.

 > **Example**
 >